Mexico–United States border wall: Obama administration (2009–2017)

-On March 16, 2010, DHS announced that there would be a halt to expand the virtual fence beyond two pilot projects in Arizona.
+On March 16, 2010, DHS announced that there would be a halt to expanding the virtual fence beyond two pilot projects in Arizona.
 Contractor Boeing Corporation had numerous delays and cost overruns.
 Boeing had initially used police-dispatching software that was unable to process all of the information coming from the border.
 The $50 million of remaining funding would be used for mobile surveillance devices, sensors, and radios to patrol and protect the border.
 At the time, DHS had spent $3.4 billion on border fences and had built 640 mi of fences and barriers as part of the Secure Border Initiative.

 In May 2011, President Barack Obama stated that the wall was "basically complete", with 649 mi of 652 planned miles of barrier constructed.
 Of this, vehicle barriers comprised 299 mi and pedestrian fence 350 mi.
 Obama stated that:We have gone above and beyond what was requested by the very Republicans who said they supported broader reform as long as we got serious about enforcement.
 All the stuff they asked for, we've done.
 But ...
 I suspect there are still going to be some who are trying to move the goal posts on us one more time.
 They'll want a higher fence.
 Maybe they'll need a moat.
 Maybe they want alligators in the moat.
 (Note: Privately suggested by Obama's successor, Republican Donald Trump) They'll never be satisfied.
 And I understand that.
 That's politics.

 The Republican Party's 2012 platform stated that "The double-layered fencing on the border that was enacted by Congress in 2006, but never completed, must finally be built."
 The Secure Fence Act's costs were estimated at $6 billion, more than the Customs and Border Protection's entire annual discretionary budget of $5.6 billion.
 The Washington Office on Latin America noted in 2013 that the cost of complying with the Secure Fence Act's mandate was the reason that it had not been completely fulfilled.

 A 2016 report by the Government Accountability Office confirmed that the government had completed the fence by 2015.
 A 2017 report noted that "In addition to the 654 mile of primary fencing, [Customs and Border Protection] has also deployed additional layers of pedestrian fencing behind the primary border fencing, including 37 mile of secondary fencing and 14 mile of tertiary fencing."